hiscoder-com/obt/README.md

 ### Prerequisites

-The source of the data to import into OPEN BIBLE TEXT are scripture files such as USFM.

-Real USFM files can be found in [Door43 Catalog](https://git.door43.org/catalog)
+All data in OPEN BIBLE TEXT is taken from [Door43 Catalog](https://git.door43.org/catalog)

 <br/>